-You certainly wouldn’t be out of line if you suggested that Daniel Negreanu is the world’s best poker player.
-Over a career that has been running for more than 20 years, he’s managed to win over $21 million and accumulate 6 WSOP Bracelets.
+You wouldn’t be out of line if you suggested that Daniel Negreanu is the world’s best poker player.
+His 20-year career has netted him over $21 million in prizemoney and six World Series of Poker Bracelets.

-But it hasn’t always been an easy ride for the kid from Canada.
+But it hasn’t always been an easy ride for the Canadian.

 The early days for Negreanu were a struggle.
-He started playing well before the online poker boom.
-As a result, he was forced to play live at charity casinos and gambling halls in his local area.
-At the time he was still a teenager and was playing against people twice his age.
+He started playing well before the online poker boom, so was forced to play live at charity casinos and gambling halls in his local area.
+At the time he was still a teenager and playing against people twice his age.

-Negreanu had some success against the locals in Canada, hustling his way to a decent bankroll.
-However, Vegas was a different story.
-Finding an edge in the bright lights of Vegas, and with a lot more competition, proved tough.
+Finding an edge in the bright lights of Vegas, with a lot more competition, proved tough.
 In fact, it wasn’t long before Negreanu blew up his entire bankroll and had nothing left.

-With his tail between his legs, he made the decision to pack up and move back to Canada to rebuild his bankroll.
-He effectively started his career from scratch.
+With his tail between his legs, he made the decision to pack up and move back to Canada to rebuild his bankroll – effectively starting his career again from scratch.
 This time he knew that he had to improve and take his game to the next level.

 This time it worked.

-Negreanu managed to establish himself as a regular at the games around Vegas and by 1997 was named all round best player at Foxwoods’ World Poker Final.
+Negreanu established himself as a regular in Vegas, and by 1997 was named all-round best player at Foxwoods’ World Poker Final.

-The event was the $2,000 Pot Limit Hold ‘Em and not only did he play well, but he ultimately took it out.
+The event was the $2,000 Pot Limit Hold ‘Em.
+Not only did he play well, he won the the tournament.
 At the time he was the youngest ever winner of a WSOP event.

-By 2003, he had already established himself as one of the world’s top players.
-It was around that time that the internet poker boom started taking off and poker players were becoming household names.
-That year he won his second bracelet, winning a S.H.O.E event that comprised of multiple styles of poker.
+By 2003 he’d established himself as one of the world’s top players.
+Around this time, the internet poker boom started to take off and poker players were becoming household names.
+That year he won his second bracelet, winning a SHOE event that comprised of multiple styles of poker.

-In 2004, Negreanu had arguably his best ever year.
-He won his third bracelet and made 11 WPT final tables.
-Over the course of the year, he won nearly $5 million and was named poker player of the year.
+In 2004 Negreanu had arguably his best ever year.
+He won his third bracelet and made 11 World Poker Tour final tables.
+His winnings totaled over $5 million and he was named poker player of the year.

 For the next decade, his career continued to thrive.
-He is now the face of ‘Pokerstars’, the largest poker site on the planet.
-He’s accumulated 6 WSOP bracelets and has won a staggering $20 million from the poker tables alone.
+He is now the face of PokerStars, the largest poker site on the planet.
+He has six WSOP bracelets to his name and his career earnings from poker alone sit at more than $20 million.